 So, what sets Maine apart from the other states with paid sick leave?

-Maine’s paid leave law is the first of its kind.
+Maine’s Earned Paid Leave law is the first of its kind.
 It’s the only law in the nation that allows employees to use mandated paid leave for any reason.
 This includes leave for personal, family, or medical reasons.

 When did the law go into effect?